Abiolaaminat/LA558_Abiola_Adesanya/Finalproject/finalproject.md

 My historic preservation class in Fall 2021 inspired this project.

 ## Potential Challenges
 The challenge I am seeing right now is with the data set.
-I tried to do a field scan before writing this proposal, and one issue I am seeing is with the latitude and longitude.
-Currently, the location of historic places is written as street addresses.
-Is there a way this could be converted to coordinates?

 ## Timeline
 Because I am very skeptical about data availability, I intend to start this weekend.
 So my proposed timeline is: